reaper699/lisk-docs/APIReference.md

 ```

 ### Get balance
-Get balance of account.
+Get the balance of an account.

 GET `/api/accounts/getBalance?address=address`

-- address: Address of account
+- address: Address of the account

 **Response**
 ```